 Follow these steps to set up subscription billing for your small business in no time:

 Step 1: Decide whether you want a hybrid billing system or a billing stack.
 A hybrid product like Stripe Billing is easier to set up.
 It bundles the subscription billing software and a payment gateway.
 The gateway will help process card payments.
-The stack has
+The stack has separate gateway and software components you must integrate.

 Step 3: Configure invoice settings.
 You can have the software auto-charge a customer's chosen payment method.
 Or, have the system send out invoices by email.